ubclaunchpad/inertia/README.md

 $> make testenv VPS_OS=ubuntu VERSION=16.04
 # defaults to ubuntu:lastest without args
 # note the location of the key that is printed
-$> make testdaemon
-# builds a daemon image from source and sends it to
-# the testvps - this will be used by Inertia if the
-# version in .inertia.toml is "test"
 ```

 You can [SSH into this container](https://bobheadxi.github.io/dockerception/#ssh-services-in-docker) and treat it just as you would treat a real VPS: